Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 5 Report.md

    The above screenshots show how I use serial function to check whether my serial printer is working and whether the device detect it when I press the button.

    Now I'm going to present the some images and videos for my three projects.

 #### 1.1 button_led_pulse

+   The following pictures show how I make the circuit more simple.
+And I tested the system with both green LED and red LED.\

    <img width="1000" alt="Learning Rhino" src="assets/Week5/1-simplified circuit.jpg">
    <img width="1000" alt="Learning Rhino" src="assets/Week5/1-greenLED.jpg">
    <img width="1000" alt="Learning Rhino" src="assets/Week5/1-redLED.jpg">

 #### 1.2 fsr_to_ledcolor